 In the ordinary course of business, we are from time to time involved in lawsuits, claims, investigations, proceedings, and threats of litigation relating to intellectual property, commercial arrangements, employment and other matters.
-While the outcome of these proceedings and claims cannot be predicted with certainty, as of March 31, 2023, we were not party to any legal or arbitration proceedings that may have, or have had in the recent past, significant effects on our financial position or profitability.
+The outcome of these proceedings and claims cannot be predicted with certainty.
 We believe no governmental proceedings are pending or, to our knowledge, contemplated against us.
 We are not a party to any material proceedings in which any director, member of senior management or affiliate of ours is either a party adverse to us or our subsidiaries or has a material interest adverse to us or our subsidiaries.

 On October 21, 2021, San Rocco Therapeutics, LLC, formerly known as Errant Gene Therapeutics, LLC, filed a complaint against us in the United States District Court for the District of Delaware for alleged infringement of U.S. Patent Nos.
 7,541,179 and 8,058,061.
 The term of U.S. Patent No. 8,058,061 already expired on November 25, 2022, and U.S. Patent No. 7,541,179 will expire on May 13, 2024.
 The allegations relate to our use of the BB305 lentiviral vector, including in connection with the beti-cel program and seeks injunctive relief and money damages.
 On February 21, 2022, the parties stipulated to amend the case caption, in light of the plaintiff's name change, from Errant Gene Therapeutics, LLC to San Rocco Therapeutics, LLC ("SRT").
 The Court granted this stipulation and, accordingly, the case is now captioned, San Rocco Therapeutics, LLC v. bluebird bio, Inc. and Third Rock Ventures, LLC, C.A.
 No. 21-1478-RGA.
 On April 6, 2022, we-along with Third Rock Ventures, LLC-filed a motion seeking various relief including to stay the proceedings and compel arbitration on two threshold issues, which we argued warranted complete dismissal of the action as a matter of law, regardless of the merits of SRT's underlying infringement claims.
 On July 26, 2022, the Court granted our request to stay the proceedings and issued an Order compelling the parties to arbitrate the threshold issues we raised.
 On February 7, 2023, the Arbitrator issued a final award finding in favor of SRT on both threshold issues, thereby enabling SRT to pursue its claims for alleged infringement.
 On March 1, 2023, the parties jointly stipulated, subject to the approval of the United States District Court for the District of Delaware, to lift the stay.
 The Court lifted the stay on March 2, 2023, and on March 31, 2023 we filed our answer to SRT's complaint with counterclaims asserting that we do not infringe the patents-in-suit and that the patents-in-suit are invalid.
 Also, on April 24, 2023, the Patent Trial & Appeal Board of the U.S. PTO granted institution of our two petitions for inter partes review, which are seeking to invalidate various claims of the patents-in-suit.
+On May 25, 2023, the Court entered a scheduling order that the parties agreed on, which scheduled a five-day jury trial to begin on April 21, 2025.
+We moved the Court to stay the case pending the inter partes review proceedings on May 24, 2023, which was fully briefed on June 14, 2023.
 We plan to vigorously defend against SRT's claims including by seeking a declaration from the Court that SRT's action is an exceptional case within the meaning of 35 U.S.C. § 285, and by seeking costs, attorney fees, and other relief to which we may be justly entitled.